Visit These Landmarks of the Kennedy Family in Massachusetts

 Photos Clockwise: JFK Statue at the State House in Boston; Kennedy Park in Holyoke; Edward M. Kennedy Institute for the Senate in Boston; John F. Kennedy Birthplace in Brookline; Kennedy Museum in Hyannis; Rose F. Kennedy Garden in Boston; and JFK Library + Museum in Boston.

-The family of President John F. Kennedy has deep roots in Massachusetts, dating to 1848, when all eight of JFK's eight grandparents arrived in Boston, escaping the Irish Famine that was devastating Ireland.
+The family of President John F. Kennedy has deep roots in Massachusetts, dating to 1848, when all eight of JFK's eight great-grandparents arrived in Boston, escaping the Irish Famine that was devastating Ireland.
 From Boston, Cambridge and Brookline to beautiful Cape Cod and the cities of Springfield and Holyoke in western Massachusetts, the Kennedy legacy is an integral part of Massachusetts.

 The Boston Irish Tourism Association has included these landmarks in its Irish Heritage Trail, which celebrates its 30th anniversary in summer 2024 as way to discover the rich Irish history of Boston and Massachusetts.